datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 Of course, also this data structure can be referenced to with a variable.
 Simply put the variable name and the equals sign in front, like here:

 More formally, a list is a way to give a single name to a collection of values.
 These values, or elements, can have any type; they can be floats, integer, booleans, strings, but also more advanced Python types, even lists.
+Take this example, ADD STUFF HERE

 It's perfectly possible for a list to contain different types.
 Suppose, for example, that you want to add the names of your sisters and parents to the list, so that you know which height belongs to who.
 You can throw in some strings without issues: